Smart City Solutions

 Our Smart City devices use our own video analytics algorithm to detect pedestrians, bicycles and vehicles.
 They include data logging hardware and Internet-of-Things connectivity.

 The ISO9001 quality approved system is implemented around the city and sends real time data to “Brokers”.
-The brokers process the data and makes it available to all end users.
+The brokers process the data and make it available to all end users.

 We're currently involved in smart city projects in California, Australia, Canada and the UK.